aimacode/aima-python/CONTRIBUTING.md

 - Under which versions of Python does this happen?

-- Provide an example of the issue occuring.
+- Provide an example of the issue occurring.

 - Is anybody working on this?